Comments

 Peace within ourselves, in our families, in our workplace and Peace in the world at large?

-The more the news of the world reaches us, the more our concern and thus, the need for Peace and understanding among different people and nations grows.
+The more the news of the world reaches us, the more our concern and thus,

 At such a time a New Year’s letter written by Tamura Sensei in 1991 appears to be so very relevant today, some 3 decades later.